-For minimal pain it is suggested you take Naproxen 500mgs every 8 hours (the anti-inflammatory) as prescribed by Dr. Priestland, and simple Paracetamol (also known as Panadol), 2 tablets every 4-6 hours for adults.
+For minimal pain, it is suggested you take Naproxen 500mgs every 8 hours (the anti-inflammatory) as prescribed by Dr. Priestland, and simple Paracetamol (also known as Panadol), 2 tablets every 4-6 hours for adults.
 Avoid more than 8 Paracetamol tablets in 24 hours or you may damage your liver.

 For moderate pain take your Naproxen 500mgs every 8 hours as prescribed and 2 Panadeine Extra every 4-6 hours.
-Panadeine Extra contain both Paracetamol and Codeine.
+Panadeine Extra contains both Paracetamol and Codeine.
 Panadeine Extra can also be purchased over the counter.
 You do not need a prescription.

 For severe pain use your Naproxen 500mgs every 8 hours as prescribed and 2 Panadeine Forte 2 tablets every 4-6 hours not exceeding 8 in 24 hours.
 Panadeine Forte is only available on prescription from Dr. Priestland or your GP.

 Q. Is Panadeine Extra the same as Panadeine Forte?

 Both Panadeine Extra and Panadeine Forte contain Paracetamol with Codeine.
 Panadeine Extra contains 500mgs of Paracetamol and 15mgs of Codeine per tablet while Panadeine Forte contains 500mgs Paracetamol and 30mgs Codeine per tablet.

 The usual dose of both of these medications is 2 tablets every 4-6 hours not exceeding 8 tablets in 24 hours.
 This means you receive either 30mg of Codeine with Panadeine Extra or 60mg with Panadeine Forte.